mienaikoe/ziyu/Chapters/Chapter1.md

   "-I wouldn't be able to tell you anyway."

   She moved to the mirror and I followed her.
-The newly-awoken sun had been shining through the window, and it bounced off the mirror and into my eyes as I walked toward it.
+The newly-awoken daylight had been shining through the window, and it bounced off the mirror and into my eyes as I walked toward it.
 I put my arm up to shield the light, as it missed her completely.
 She proceeded to wrap and tighten the clay-orange cords of a Heiko senator around her robe.

   "The farmers... we have a responsibility, you know.
 If a current drift is happening, we need to know so we aren't caught by an early-"